 It was subsequently converted into a war museum after World War II.
 If you want to learn the history of Malta, especially with regards to matters of war, this is the place to visit.
 You will get a chance to ask questions and take pictures.

 Enjoy your time at the Casa Rocca Piccola

 Once home to the noble Maltese family, Casa Rocca Piccola is now a museum in Valletta.
 It reached its peak in the 1580s and is today primarily abandoned.
 The building is nevertheless severed and cared for.
 You will receive daily briefs and free tours in its complexity as you visit.

 It does have some restaurant nearby where you may also pop in and take some local cuisines.
 That is a place you want to visit just for fun.
 Its free nature and breathtaking ambiance shall significantly enhance your trip.

 Swim and dive at the Inland Sea, Gozo

 Gozo is yet another location in Malta where you might swim and scuba dive.
-It is a lagoon but nevertheless provides excellent scuba diving opportunity.
+It is a lagoon but provides excellent scuba diving opportunity.
 It is invariably called Qawra and is sheltered from the rough waves of the open sea.
-The lagoon also connects to the open sea via an arch.
+The lake also connects to the open sea via an arch.

 You should consider branching to this location to swim or dive.
 The lagoon is hardly visited and is therefore spacious enough.
-You might want to visit it with your spouse owing to the great privacy you will enjoy.
+You might want to visit it with your spouse owing to the significant privacy you will enjoy.